phatcher/Meerkat.Security/README.md

 This says that all authenticated users are allow to print reports, but only Sales are allowed to print Sales reports and only HR are allowed to print Employee reports.

-So if we ask to authorize **_Reports/Sales.Print_** the following activtiies would be considered in this order
+So if we ask to authorize **_Reports/Sales.Print_** the following activities would be considered in this order

 Reports/Sales.Print -> Reports.Print -> .Print